Our handy FAQs should help explain what’s happening and how this affects you

 What does this mean for me as a customer?

-The announcement doesn’t change anything for you right now.
-If it were to happen in the future, the merger would bring together the strengths and knowledge of two successful local housing associations with greater benefits for customers and communities - including better value for money.
+Nothing changes for you right now.
+If the merger happened, it would bring together the strengths and knowledge of two successful local housing associations with greater benefits for customers and communities — including better value for money.

 How do customers have a say on the merger?